saskeli/NonogramSolver_TiRa/Documentation/Course_Wrapup.md

 ### Optimization

-I have not tested.
-But I suspect that significant improvements could be seen if the recursions in the lineSolver and the treeSolver were flattened into loops.
+I have not tested, but I suspect that significant improvements could be seen if the recursions in the lineSolver and the treeSolver were flattened into loops.
 This should save time on memory management when less operations on the call stack would be needed.
-And the used recursions shouldnät compile out since they aren't tail recursions.
+And the used recursions shouldn't compile out since they aren't tail recursions.
 Either way this would be intresting to test.

-Making both the lineSolver and the trialSolver work with multiple threads should be fairly doable and should lead to significant performance imrovements.
+Making both the lineSolver and the trialSolver work with multiple threads should be fairly doable and should lead to significant performance improvements.

 ### Reliability